Why Congress Should Extend Funding for Medicare Low-Income Outreach and Enrollment: Letter to Congress

 "Without the assistance under the Medicare Saving Programs (MSPs) and the Part D Low-Income Subsidy (LIS) Extra Help programs, millions of Medicare beneficiaries simply could not afford the care they need as out-of-pocket health costs continue to rise."

-"Additionally, the program supported approximately 350,000 beneficiaries with applications for MSP and LIS," the letter says.
-"It has helped increase the number of low-income Medicare beneficiaries enrolled in the MSPs from 6.4 million in 2008 to 12.2 million in June 2022."
+"It has helped increase the number of low-income Medicare beneficiaries enrolled in the MSPs from 6.4 million in 2008 to 12.2 million in June 2022," the letter says.

 Still, it's estimated that less than half of those eligible for MSPs are enrolled, and about 3 million eligible beneficiaries are still not receiving Extra Help for their prescription drug costs.

-As NCOA and other groups said in letters sent to the House and Senate earlier this year, the funding would not expand benefits but would help to ensure low-income Medicare beneficiaries can get the financial help they already are eligible for.
+As NCOA and other groups said in letters sent to the House and Senate in 2023, the funding would not expand benefits but would help to ensure low-income Medicare beneficiaries can get the financial help they already are eligible for.

 Please join in urging your members of Congress to extend funding for this important Medicare low-income assistance.

-Read the full letter from NCOA and 74 other national organizations to House and Senate leaders:
+Read the full letter from NCOA and 94 other national organizations to House and Senate leaders.